Nathan VaporAir 2.0 Review

-When pulling either side of the adjustment strap, located inside a pocket (meaning its nearly impossible to adjust while moving or if you have things in the pockets), you don't feel the strap becoming snug until you pull an excessive amount through.
-The result for us was a less than perfect fit as well as some frustration with the design.
-Throughout our testing, we found that vests with hydration packs required large easy to adjust v-straps along the flank to keep the pack from bouncing all over.
+When pulling either side of the adjustment strap, which is located inside a pocket (meaning its nearly impossible to adjust while moving or if you have things in the pockets), you don't feel the strap becoming snug until you pull an excessive amount through.
+The result for us was a less than perfect fit, as well as some frustration with the design.
+Throughout our testing, we found that vests with hydration packs require large easy to adjust v-straps along the flank to keep the pack from bouncing all over.

-The sternum straps are easily adjusted by sliding the clips up and down the mono-rail on each side of the shoulder straps.
-The upper clip also contains the magnetic clamp for the hydration hose.
+The sternum straps, on the other hand, are easily adjusted by sliding the clips up and down the mono-rail on each side of the shoulder straps.
+The upper clip also contains a magnetic clamp for the hydration hose.
 The VaporAir is still a functional pack, and if it had attained the comfort level of some of the other high-end models, it would have been closer to being in the running for an award.

-For basically any desired hydration pack use, the VaporAir had the features we wanted.
+For basically any desired hydration pack use, the VaporAir has the features we want.
 The hydration capacity is expandable, it has a bungee jacket trap on the back, it's equipped to attach collapsible poles, and even has a magnetic hose clamp.

 The VaporAir comes equipped with one of the better hydration reservoirs we have used.
 It is lightweight, easy to fill/hold open with one hand, and is totally leak-free.
-It also comes equipped with a quick release hose that allows you to quickly remove the bladder without unthreading the hose from its shoulder straps.
-The magnetic hose clamp on the chest strap also proved to be an excellent way to keep the hose tidy when it wasn't in use.
-The added bonus of the magnetic clip was not having to look down when reattaching.
-If we just got the hose close, it would clip.
+It also comes equipped with a quick-release hose that allows you to quickly remove the bladder without unthreading it from its shoulder straps.
+The magnetic hose clamp on the chest strap is an excellent way to keep the hose tidy when not in use — if we just got the hose close, it would clip.